fastlane/fastlane/README.md

 ### Run

-> Before running `match` the first time, you should consider clearing your existing profiles and certificates using the [match nuke command](#nuke).
+> Before running `match` for the first time, you should consider clearing your existing profiles and certificates using the [match nuke command](#nuke).

 After running `match init` you can run the following to generate new certificates and profiles: